MRedies/NPY-for-Fortran/README.md

 #endif
 ```

-Intel users need to add the flag:
+Therefore, Intel users need to add the flag:
 ```
 -DINTEL_COMPILER_USED
 ```